abisummers/abisummers.github.io/src/pages/articles/subscriptions.md

 ## Museum cards

 I love visiting museums, I love getting to learn about history and I also love getting to reflect on the art I'm seeing.
 I currently have 3 different subscriptions, which personally I think are worth it.
-You can read my articles about exhibitions I've seen [here](https://abisummers.com/articles/museums/).
+Sometimes I like to write an article after visiting so that I really take the time to think about it, you them here [here](https://abisummers.com/articles/museums/).

 ## National Monument